jcontrerasleyton/flight-prediction-api/doc/README.md

 ## Model

-The model, corresponding to a Logistic Regression model, predicts a categorical variable whose values ​​can be 1 (delay) or 0 (no delay).
-This model was selected after being compared to an XGBoost model and obtaining higher performance and much shorter processing time.
+The model, corresponding to a Logistic Regression model, predicts a categorical variable whose values can be 1 (delay) or 0 (no delay).

+The input consists of a feature vector (of size 37) whose values can be 0 or 1.
+This vector describes a particular flight and is used to perform the prediction.

+This model was selected after being compared to an XGBoost model and obtaining higher performance and a much shorter processing time.

 ---